netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 The requirements are based on modern DevOps best practices, including [Twelve-Factor](https://12factor.net).
 They have inspired the [current NDE infrastructure](https://github.com/netwerk-digitaal-erfgoed/infrastructure).
-By joining us in following these practices, organisations will help enable the longevity and adoption and of the applications.
+By joining us in following these practices, organisations will help enable the longevity and adoption of the applications.

 ## Principles